 What Are At-Home Sleep Apnea Tests?

-Home sleep apnea testing can be a good alternative for diagnosing sleep apnea if you meet the following criteria:
+Home sleep apnea testing can be a good alternative for diagnosing sleep apnea for those who:

-- You likely have moderate or severe obstructive sleep apnea based on your symptoms.
+- Do not have moderate or severe obstructive sleep apnea based on their symptoms

 If you qualify for an at-home sleep apnea test, the equipment may be delivered to your home, or you may need to pick it up from a sleep center.
 There are three different types of home sleep apnea devices, though types 3 and 4 are the most common.

 - Type 3: These portable monitoring devices can measure up to seven different variables including respiratory, cardiac, and blood oxygen measures.
-Unlike in-lab tests, type 3 tests can’t track sleep data because they don’t measure brain activity.
+Unlike in-lab tests, type 3 tests can’t distinguish between wakefulness and sleep because they don’t measure brain activity.
 But some type 3 devices can estimate sleep measures by detecting your movement.

 - Type 4: Type 4 devices are also portable but only measure one to three variables, like airflow and blood oxygen level.